meilisearch/documentation/learn/advanced/storage.md

 ::: tip

 - If the database does not shrink after deleting documents or indexes, it is expected behavior.
-You are not losing space, MeiliSearch is keeping this space for performance reasons.
+You are not losing space, Meilisearch is keeping this space for performance reasons.
-- You should have the same amount of RAM than the space taken on disk by MeiliSearch for optimal performances.
+- You should have the same amount of RAM than the space taken on disk by Meilisearch for optimal performances.
   :::

-MeiliSearch is a database.
+Meilisearch is a database.
 It stores the indexed documents along with the data needed to perform lightning search.

-Writing a database is hard, and we do not want to reinvent the wheel, so MeiliSearch uses a storage engine under the hood.
-Using a storage engine allows MeiliSearch to focus on improving search relevancy and search performance while abstracting the complicated task of creating, reading and updating documents on disk, and in memory.
+Writing a database is hard, and we do not want to reinvent the wheel, so Meilisearch uses a storage engine under the hood.
+Using a storage engine allows Meilisearch to focus on improving search relevancy and search performance while abstracting the complicated task of creating, reading and updating documents on disk, and in memory.

 ## LMDB

-The storage engine of MeiliSearch is a [Lightning Memory-Mapped Database](http://www.lmdb.tech/doc/) (LMDB for short).
+The storage engine of Meilisearch is a [Lightning Memory-Mapped Database](http://www.lmdb.tech/doc/) (LMDB for short).
 LMDB is a transactional key-value store written in C that was developed for OpenLDAP, and it has ACID properties.

-We chose LMDB after we successfully (or not) tried MeiliSearch with [Sled](https://github.com/spacejam/sled) and [RocksDB](https://rocksdb.org/) and decided to move on with LMDB because it is the best combination of performance and stability for MeiliSearch.
+We chose LMDB after we successfully (or not) tried Meilisearch with [Sled](https://github.com/spacejam/sled) and [RocksDB](https://rocksdb.org/) and decided to move on with LMDB because it is the best combination of performance and stability for Meilisearch.

 ### Memory mapping

 LMDB stores its data in a [memory-mapped file](https://en.wikipedia.org/wiki/Memory-mapped_file).
 All data fetched from LMDB is returned straight from the memory map, which means there is no memory allocation or memory copy during data fetches.

-All documents stored on disk are automatically loaded in memory when MeiliSearch asks for them.
+All documents stored on disk are automatically loaded in memory when Meilisearch asks for them.
 This ensures LMDB will always make the best use of the RAM available to retrieve the documents.

 For the best performance, it is recommended to provide the same amount of RAM as the size the database takes on disk, so all the data structures can fit in memory.